remirror/remirror/packages/remirror/readme.md

 - `remirror` - All the core functionality available through `@remirror/core`.
 - `remirror/extensions` - All the core extensions and presets made available through the main `remirror` repository.
 This doesn't include any framework specific extensions and presets.
-- `remirror/react` - All the react specific functionality including, hooks, presets, extensions and the main `Remirror` component.
 - `remirror/dom` - The dom framework implementation of via `createDomEditor`.